 Space and astronomy news

-The post Weekly Space Hangout – June 23, 2017: NEOShield-2 Project Team appeared first on Universe Today.
+The post Weekly Space Hangout – Dec 13, 2017: Emilio Enriquez and SETI’s Breakthrough Listen Initiative appeared first on Universe Today.

-The post An Astronomical Detective Tale and the Moon of 2007 OR10 appeared first on Universe Today.
+The post New Map Shows the Motion of all the Galaxies in Our Supercluster appeared first on Universe Today.

 Using the Greenbank Radio Telescope, Breakthrough Listen plans to "listen" to 'Oumuamua to see if there are any signs of alien transmissions.